 - Call, preside, and orderly conduct all Association, Board, and Executive Committee meetings.

 - Be an ex officio* member of all units except the Nominating Committee.

-- Fill vacancies in elected or appointed offices, and declare and announce election results as per Article 12.
+- Fill specified vacancies in elected or appointed offices, and declare and announce election results as per Article 12.

 - Nominate appointments to ad hoc committees as per Article 14.C.G.